rspamd/docs.rspamd.com/docs/configuration/redis.md

 * [Reputation module](/modules/reputation) uses Redis for caching
 * [Neural network module](/modules/neural) uses Redis for data storage

 Furthermore, Redis is used to store Bayes tokens in the [statistics](/configuration/statistic) module.
 Rspamd offers multiple configuration options for Redis storage.
-Moreover, Redis [replication](https://redis.io/docs/management/replication/)is supported, enabling Rspamd to **write** values to one set of Redis servers and **read** data from another set.
+Moreover, Redis [replication](https://redis.io/docs/management/replication/) is supported, enabling Rspamd to **write** values to one set of Redis servers and **read** data from another set.

 ## Redis setup